google/trillian-examples/sumdbaudit/README.md

 * Only parse and process new leaves.
 * Support other SQL databases, e.g. MySQL
   * This should be trivial to support in code, but sqlite was picked for simplicity of admin for a demo
+* Witness should return detailed responses
+  * In the event of an inconsistency, both Checkpoints notes should be serialized and returned
+  * Consistency should return a proof that the tree is consistent with the witnesses Golden Checkpoint